 This means that sufficient water must be available in the barn, with a fast supply of fresh water.
 Preferably 40 litres of water per minute!

-Proper water supply can be provided with bulk drinking troughs and/or quick drinker (individual drinking troughs).
+Proper water supply can be provided with bulk drinking troughs and/or valve trough drinker (individual drinking troughs).
 A bulk drinking trough is most suitable for providing many cows with clean drinking water in a short period of time.
 Rule of thumb is 7 cm of bulk drinking trough length per cow and 20 animals per quick drinker.

 It is important for the drinking water to be clean; therefore, the drinking troughs must be easy to clean.
 A heating element can be used to prevent ice formation in winter, with a circulation pump system, if necessary.